project-alice-assistant/docs/docs/skill-development/events.md

 ###  def onCaptured(self, session)
 Triggered when Alice captured what you said, when you finished talking to her

-###  def onCaptured(self, session)
-Triggered when Alice captured what you said, when you finished talking to her

 ###  def onPartialTextCaptured(self, session, text: str, likelihood: float, seconds: float):
 Triggered every time the ASR spits out a part of the utterance it is actively trying to capture.